 The pressures of fatherhood are great.
-On any given day, balancing work and family, finances and discipline are usually three issues that rank at the top of the list.
-Our culture has been telling men that being a good provider equates to being a good dad.
-However, research is now sending a newsflash to men, and women, that it isn’t all about the money.
+On any given day, balancing work and family, finances and discipline usually rank at the top of the issue list.
+For years, our culture has told men that being a good provider equates to being a good dad.
+However, research is now sending a newsflash that it isn’t all about the money.
 Children need father presence in their lives.

-So many men are really trying to be great fathers, but they struggle because nobody was there for them growing up and they aren’t sure what it means to be a good dad.
-A lot of men promise they are going to be more involved with their children because of the lack of involvement of their own father.
-Unfortunately, they find themselves hard-pressed because they don’t know what to do.
-They have spent a lot of time talking about what they aren’t going to do and little if any time discussing what they are going to do.
-So they amble along doing the best they know how with limited knowledge.
+So many men are really trying to be great fathers, but it can be a struggle.
+Sometimes it’s because nobody was there for them growing up and they aren’t sure what it means to be a good dad.
+A lot of men promise to be more involved with their children because their own father wasn’t involved enough.
+Unfortunately though, they find themselves hard-pressed because they don’t know what to do.
+They’ve spent a lot of time talking about what they aren’t going to do – and little, if any time – discussing what they are going to do.
+So they amble along doing the best they know how.

 In an analysis of nearly 100 studies on parent-child relationships, father love (measured by children’s perceptions of paternal acceptance/rejection, affection/indifference) was as important as mother love in predicting the social, emotional, and cognitive development and functioning of children and young adults.